foundershubnetwork/onlyFounders-Educhain-Hackathon/README.md

 **Experience:**

-- CEO with 20+ years multidisciplinary experience
+- CEO with 20+ years of multidisciplinary experience
 - CTO and CPO recruited from DcodeBlock's founding team
-- Development team with 20+ years collective experience
+- Development team with 20+ years of collective experience

 **Track record:**